CPScript/VBS-popups/README.md

 # VBS-File-maker
-DO NOT RUN THISmakes a file in 2 seperate folders
+Smakes a file in 2 seperate folders then adds a .txt documant into that folder